What is the structure of Oakville Little League Baseball?

 When will I find out what team my child will play on?

 Oakville Little League conducts a Coaches’ Meetings in mid-April where each coach receives their team roster.
 Your child should be called by a coach by late April.
-If you have not heard from your coach by the end of April, please call the League Office at 905-827-1831.
+If you have not heard from your coach by the end of April, please contact us.

 Can my child be placed on a team with one of their friends?